Hayak-AI/.github/profile/README.md

 - **Main Feature:** Customizable voice detection that allows users to trigger emergency notifications (from user's scream), sending SMS, email, and location data to emergency contacts.
 - **Additional Features:**
-  - **Safety Score Map:** Displays safety scores for various locations, calculated from keywords in news data such as “assault” and “harassment” over the past five years.
+  - **Safety Score Map:** Displays safety scores for various locations, calculated from keywords in news data such as “assault” and “harassment” over the past a year.
   - **Community Forum:** Allows users to report unsafe areas, share personal experiences, and provide feedback to foster a safer community.

 ## Project Timeline